2017 Turkish constitutional referendum: Campaign positions

-Ruling party AKP and opposition MHP are the signatories of the amendments.
+Ruling party AK Party and opposition MHP are the signatories of the amendments.
 MHP has provided their conditional support until their conditions are met.

 Main opposition CHP's initial position was to wait until the amendments were finalized.
 CHP leader Kılıçdaroğlu once mentioned of bringing the changes into Grand Assembly.
 Later, CHP decided to favor No vote and started "Türkiye'yi Böldürmeyeceğiz" (Turkish: We'll not partition Turkey) rallies.
 Parliament's fourth party HDP is against the changes.